YosysHQ/nextpnr/fpga_interchange/README.md

  - [ ] Placement constraints are unimplemented, meaning invalid or unroutable designs can be generated from the placer.
- - [ ] Logical netlist macro expansion is not implemented, meaning that any macro primitives are unplacable.
+ - [ ] Logical netlist macro expansion is not implemented, meaning that any macro primitives are unplaceable.
 Common macro primitives examples are differential IO buffers (IBUFDS) and some LUT RAM (e.g. RAM64X1D).
  - [ ] Cell -> BEL pin mapping is not in place, meaning any primitives that have different BEL pins with respect to their cell pins will not be routable.
  - [ ] Nextpnr only allows for cell -> BEL pin maps that are 1 to 1.
 The
-       FPGA interchange accomidates cell -> BEL pin maps that include 1 to many relationship for sinks.
+       FPGA interchange accommodates cell -> BEL pin maps that include 1 to many relationships for sinks.
 A common primitives that uses 1 to many maps are the RAMB18E1.
  - [ ] The router lookahead is missing, meaning that router runtime performance will be terrible.